-Raspberry Vinegar is made from white wine vinegar with raspberries, sweetened with some sugar.
+Raspberry vinegar is made from white wine vinegar flavoured with raspberries, sweetened with some sugar.

 - Use to deglaze pans;